theoptips/mentor_FAQ/FAQ_DMND.md

 - Answer 015 One top performing ad targeted Brazil and was able to achieve smaller cost per click because everyone else targeted North America, which is more expensive to target, and more competitive.
 - Answer 016 One top performing ad set targeted digital marketers by their current job title as well as professional interrests.
 - Answer 017 [Storyboards Replaces User Journey- Digital Marketing Trend](https://www.invisionapp.com/inside-design/user-journey-storyboards)
+- Answer 018 It seems that there are some questions why ads are not showing up: both Facebook and Google Adwords sometimes hide/ de-prioritize ads because of community guidelines, policy violations, less performant, relevancy (if you ad is shown but no one clicked on it), if your adword is outbid by other competitors, also repetition (if a network deemed that similar ad has been seen multiple times, repeated and may annoy users), ad budget has been reached so no ads show.
+Here's one example https://uptownstudios.net/client-faqs-google-ad-not-showing/ In a rare occasion, other students or staff might have accidentally or intentionally deleted your ad (if your ad was not approved), please notify support@udacity.com immediately if there's an issue.

 # Related FAQ
 - Customer Journey 001 004 005